Welcoming Google Analytics 4: What Does It Mean For You?

 You may have already heard that Google is retiring the current standard Google Universal Analytics and replacing it with the new Google Analytics 4 (GA4) in July 2023.

 In today’s digital landscape, customers often take long and complex journeys across multiple platforms.
 As such, businesses have new challenges to navigate in terms of tracking and measuring these journeys – all while keeping user privacy in mind too.

-In this blog, we take a look at what the switch to GA4 means to your business alongside how GA4 will be able to better support yours and your customers’ needs in the modern digital world.
+In this blog and infographic, we take a look at what the switch to GA4 means to your business alongside how GA4 will be able to better support your and your customers’ needs in the modern digital world.